 2. Visit the Hukuru Miskiy (Old Friday Mosque)

-5. Visit the Maldives National Museum
+3. Walk Through Sultan Park and Visit the National Museum

-6. Take a Day Trip to Nearby Islands
+6. Take a Day Trip

 Travel Tips for Visiting Malé